PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Related Works

 \subsection{Exemplar-Conditioned Orchestration}

-Agentic frameworks automate tool orchestration but require procedural guidance to select tools, sequence calls, and satisfy prerequisite dependencies.
-Recent systems, therefore, condition decisions on retrieved exemplars of successful tool use, rather than relying only on natural-language manuals \cite{lewis2020retrieval,workrethinking}.
-Tool-retrieval methods also use iterative feedback from LLM calls to refine which tools and exemplars to use \cite{xu2024enhancing}.
-Several agent systems store and retrieve prior trajectories as procedural memory to improve future decisions under long horizons \cite{wang2024agent}.
-Other work constructs reusable multi-step traces from interaction and reuses them via retrieval and refinement across tasks \cite{tan2025meta,li2025alloy}.
-GeoFlow explicitly names these traces \emph{workflows} and represents them as Activity-on-Vertex graphs with step-level tool objectives, improving task success and reducing token use \cite{bhattaram2025geoflow}. \cite{badmus2025powerchain} conditions distribution grid analysis agents on annotated exemplars of verified execution traces and reports higher Pass@1 than unstructured retrieval baselines in its experiments.
+Beyond prerequisite enforcement, agentic frameworks also struggle with domain-specific tool-call logic.
+LLMs are not pretrained on these procedures, so without procedural guidance, they select the wrong tools, sequence calls incorrectly, and bind arguments to stale objects.
+Recent systems condition decisions on retrieved exemplars of successful tool use, rather than relying on natural-language manuals alone~\cite{lewis2020retrieval,min2022rethinking}.
+Tool-retrieval methods use iterative LLM-generated feedback to refine the selection of tools and exemplars~\cite{xu2024enhancing}.
+Several agent systems store and retrieve prior trajectories as procedural memory to improve decisions in long-horizon tasks~\cite{wang2024agent}.
+Other work builds reusable multi-step traces from past interactions and retrieves and refines them for new tasks~\cite{tan2025meta}.
+GeoFlow explicitly names these traces \emph{workflows} and represents them as Activity-on-Vertex graphs with step-level tool objectives, improving task success and reducing token use~\cite{bhattaram2025geoflow}.
+PowerChain~\cite{BADMUS2027113555} conditions distribution-grid analysis agents on expert-annotated, verified tool-call traces and achieves higher Pass@1 than unstructured retrieval baselines.
+These results show that exemplar conditioning improves accuracy, but selecting the right exemplars for each query remains an open question.
+Including all exemplars exceeds the context window, while including incorrect exemplars misleads the agent.